WERRA, INN, AND DANUBE

 When we reached Lichtenfels, while Jeanine, Janelle, and Becky explored the town, I headed towards the Basilica of the Fourteen Holy Helpers, a local attraction a few kilometers outside of town.
 Once I got out of town, the bike path started going slightly up hill.
 When I reached the spot where serious climbing was required, I gave up and turned around.
 Meanwhile, Jürgen and Marcia did make it up to the Basilica.
 Oh well!

 The train ride back turned into an adventure.
 First of all, the train from Lichtenfels to Saalfeld was about 15 minutes late; and we only had an 11 minute layover.
 Fortunately, Jürgen was able explain the situation to the conductor who called the next train's conductor and convinced him to wait for us.
 This was complicated by the fact that two train companies were involved.
-The later one belonged to Deutsche Bahn while the next one belonged to a local, probably owned by Thuringia.
+The first one belonged to Deutsche Bahn while the second one belonged to a local train company, probably owned by Thuringia.
 But it worked out.

 Then there was the transfers where you had only a few minutes to get from one platform, down the stairs to the underground tunnel, and up the stairs to the adjacent platform.
 We were used to this, having done it many times in Austria.
 But not with the heavy, European style city bikes.
 Except for Jürgen, it took two of us for each bike, one on the front and the other on the back.